Amazon: multi-channel fulfillment (MCF) [beta]

 - Certain marketplaces forbid merchants from using MCF.
 Before adding the MCF plugin to your environment, make sure the marketplace you are working with allows Amazon to fulfill orders made on their marketplace.
 Note that you may need to meet certain requirements even when the marketplace allows the use of MCF.
 E.g.: the marketplace might require that your products are sent in unbranded packaging.

 - Certain types of products cannot be fulfilled by MCF.
 These include perishables, aerosols, flammable substances, batteries, etc.

 For information on the fees Amazon charges for use of its MCF service, visit the Pricing page on the Amazon Supply Chain website.

 To enable MCF, go to Amazon’s MCF page and create an account.
 Once you set up MCF and FBA services on Amazon, you can add the MCF plugin to your tenant on ChannelEngine.

 NB: if you are an existing Amazon seller and have a Seller Central account, there is no signup required.

 To add the MCF plugin to your tenant on ChannelEngine:

-- In the left-hand side menu, go to Settings, Merchant plugins.
+- In the left-hand side menu, go to Plugins.
 Locate Amazon Multi-Channel Fulfillment plugin and click + Add.